 In August 2016, SSA awarded a contract to Westat, Inc. to implement and evaluate whether offering evidence-based interventions of integrated vocational, medical, and behavioral health services to individuals with behavioral health challenges can significantly reduce the demand for disability benefits and help individuals remain in the labor force.

-The Supported Employment Demonstration (SED) uses a random assignment design to assign 3,000 participants to one of two treatment groups (Full Services or Basic Services) or to a control group (Usual Services).
-For 36 months, participants receives varying degrees of services based on their assignment.
-These services include systematic medication management, health care management and care-coordination services, and long-term employment services following the evidence-based Individual Placement and Support (IPS) model.
+The Supported Employment Demonstration (SED) used a random assignment design to assign 3,000 participants to one of two treatment groups (Full Services or Basic Services) or to a control group (Usual Services).
+For 36 months, participants received varying degrees of services based on their assignment.
+These services included systematic medication management, health care management and care-coordination services, and long-term employment services following the evidence-based Individual Placement and Support (IPS) model.

-Individuals aged 18 to 50 years who want to work; who applied for disability benefits (DI or SSI) alleging mental impairment in the past 30-60 days; and who received an initial denial decision from SSA.
+Individuals aged 18 to 50 years who wanted to work; who applied for disability benefits (DI or SSI) alleging mental impairment in the past 30-60 days; and who received an initial denial decision from SSA.

-The SED period of performance is from August 2016 through August 2022.
+The SED period of performance was from August 2016 to June 2023.